Ninestein666/online-retail-transactions-analysis/README.md

 - Handled duplicate entries by removing exact duplicates and flagging potential return transactions for separate analysis.

 ## Hypothesis and how to validate?
+- Hypothesis 1: Certain products are more likely to be returned than others.
+To validate this, we can analyse the return rates by product category and identify any patterns or trends.

+- Hypothesis 2: Customers with higher RFM (Recency, Frequency, Monetary) scores are more likely to make repeat purchases.
+We can validate this by segmenting customers based on their RFM scores and analysing their purchase behaviour over time.
+How to validate:
+1. Calculated recency, frequency, and monetary value per customer.
+2. Divided customers into quartiles to find RFM "Champions" (top scores).
+3. Computed revenue contribution of Champions.
+4. Found that Champions (customers with a score of 4), while fewer in number, contributed significantly more (over 80%) to overall revenue compared to other segments.
+- Insight: prioritise retention and rewards for high-value customers.

+- Hypothesis 3: Sales are seasonal, with peaks during holiday periods.
+We can validate this by analysing sales data over time and identifying any seasonal patterns or trends.

 ## Key Findings and Insights
 - Sales Trends: